dice-group/theses/index.md

 - State-of-the-art review
 - Proposal of your solution
 - Implementation, tests, and benchmarks
-- If you chose an iterative approach: Analyse results and go to previous step
+- If you chose an iterative approach: Analyze results and go to previous step
 - Thesis writing (typically runs in parallel with all other tasks)